 The Emergency Economic Stabilization Act of 2008, as amended by the American Recovery and Reinvestment Act of 2009 ("EESA"), requires the Secretary of the Treasury to establish standards related to executive compensation and corporate governance for institutions receiving financial assistance under the Troubled Asset Relief Program ("TARP").
 Emergency Economic Stabilization Act of 2008, 12 U.S.C. §5221 (2010).
 Through the Department of the Treasury's Interim Final Rule on TARP Standards for Compensation and Corporate Governance (the "Rule"), the Secretary delegated to the Office of the Special Master for TARP Executive Compensation (the "Office of the Special Master") responsibility for reviewing compensation structures of certain employees at institutions that received exceptional financial assistance under TARP ("Exceptional Assistance Recipients").
-4 31 C.F.R. § 30.16(a); id. § 30.16(a)(3).
+A 31 C.F.R. § 30.16(a); id. § 30.16(a)(3).
 For these employees, the Office of the Special Master must determine whether the compensation structure will or may result in payments "inconsistent with the purposes of section 111 of EESA or TARP, or...otherwise contrary to the public interest."
 Id. § 30.16(a)(3)(i).

-General Motors ("GM" or the "Company"), one of four remaining Exceptional Assistance Recipients, has submitted to the Office of the Special Master proposed 2011 compensation structures (the "Proposed Structures") for review pursuant to Section 30.16(a)(3)(i) of the Rule.
-These compensation structures apply to five employees that the Company has identified for 2011 as senior executive officers (the "Senior Executive Officers," or "SEOs") for purposes of the Rule, and 20 employees the Company has identified as among the most highly compensated employees of the Company for purposes of the Rule (the "Most Highly Compensated Employees," and, together with the SEOs, the "Covered Employees").
-As further described below, one employee who otherwise would have been included in the Covered Employee group is expected to depart the Company soon, but will remain subject to the applicable rules for Covered Employees who have left the Company.
-Also, GM has a new CFO who will be considered a member of the Covered Employee group for purposes of this letter.
+General Motors ("GM" or the "Company"), one of three remaining Exceptional Assistance Recipients, has submitted to the Office of the Special Master proposed 2012 compensation structures (the "Proposed Structures") for review pursuant to Section 30.16(a)(3)(i) of the Rule.
+These compensation structures apply to five employees that the Company has identified for 2012 as senior executive officers (the "Senior Executive Officers," or "SEOs") for purposes of the Rule, and 18 employees the Company has identified as among the most highly compensated employees of the Company for purposes of the Rule (the "Most Highly Compensated Employees," and, together with the SEOs, the "Covered Employees").
+As further described below, two employees who otherwise would have been included in the Covered Employee group have departed the Company, but remain subject to the applicable rules for Covered Employees who have left the Company.